Flood Risk Assessments for Scotland

 However, SEPA have no site-specific guidance for the following development types (the Local Authority flooding team will still need input in regards to the application):

-• The formation of new (or alterations and extensions to existing) garages, sheds, conservatories, greenhouses and other buildings that are incidental to the enjoyment of a main residential dwelling house
+9. The formation of new or alterations and extensions to existing garages, sheds, conservatories, greenhouses and other buildings and structures (including decking) that are incidental to the enjoyment of the main residential dwelling house (excludes the formation of any overnight accommodation or a new dwelling).

-• Small-scale street furniture (flagpoles, signage, benches, street-lights etc.)
+10. Small-scale street furniture (e.g., flagpoles, signage, benches, streetlights, electric car charging points etc.)

 At the very least, a Flood Risk Assessment must contain: